plone/training/gatsby/richtext.rst

 Let us do a quick review of how it all falls in place together:

 - ``default.js`` is the template used for all content objects.
-- Internally in the template, based on the type the appropriate component is selected
+- Internally in the template, based on the type, the appropriate component is selected.
-- Data is retrieved via GraphQL in the template itself based on the type
+- Data is retrieved via GraphQL in the template itself based on the type.
-- For all types of content objects, images and files are queried separately with backlinks and passed in to the component
+- For all types of content objects, images and files are queried separately with backlinks and passed in to the component.
-- In the components, RichText component is utilized to display HTML content with images, files and internal links
+- In the components, RichText component is utilized to display HTML content with images, files and internal links.